 Gain financial focus: Self-aware spending

 For someone in the current generation looking to improve their finances, a book like Broke Millenial by Erin Lowry can be perfect.
 The book addresses managing student loans and how to spend money when going out with a group.
 Both of these are common issues for young adults and can lead to a lack of self-aware spending.

-Many people don’t bother checking their bank accounts out of fear of the lack of money they have.
+Many people don’t bother checking their bank accounts out of fear or disappointment on the amount of money they have.
 Using only cash may help you save money and visualize exactly what you can spend.
 Credit cards can give the impression that there is no limit to your spending.
-In contrast, the limit that is already set with cash.
+In contrast, the limit is already set with cash.

-There are many apps you can download to help save money as well.
+There are many apps to help save money as well.
 Penny is an application that not only tracks your spending patterns and analyzes where money is spent the most, but it also suggests methods to save money based on these patterns.
-Another one that could be useful is Digit.
+Another useful app is Digit.
 This app automatically takes minuscule amounts of money from your checking account every day.
 Over time, this amount adds up, essentially without the user even realizing it.

-Sometimes, you might slip and spend more money than you initially intended too.
+Sometimes, you might slip and spend more money than you initially intended to.
 But don’t worry.
-There are apps like Ibotta and Shopkick that can give you small cash back rewards for purchasing certain items.
+There are apps like Ibotta and Shopkick that can give you small cash-back rewards for purchasing certain items.
 And those small amounts can add up over time.
 Any little amount saved still counts.